My Mechanical Turk

 RIAA Continues to Stifle Innovation

 Back in August, muxtape, a popular music playlist site, was forced to close by the Recording Industry Association of America (RIAA).
-Now mixwit have announced that is is closing too.
+Now mixwit have announced that it is closing too.
 The only explanation offered was as follows:

 We’ve put a year of work into Mixwit so this choice wasn’t taken lightly.
-I won’t go into the details of our situation but state simply that we boldly marched into in a position best described as “between a rock and a hard place.”
+I won’t go into the details of our situation but state simply that we boldly marched into in [sic] a position best described as “between a rock and a hard place.”

-Reading between the line, it looks as though they too have fallen at the hands of the RIAA.
+Reading between the lines, it looks as though they too have fallen at the hands of the RIAA.
 Under the cover of claims to be protecting artists, claims that do not bear close scrutiny, the RIAA is building an impressive track-record of stifling innovation.
-While it is possible to take comfort from the fact that attempts to stem the tide of progress always fail in the end, it is neverthless frustrating to see the suffering of victims of this pernicious organisation in the meantime, whether those victims are single mothers sued for file-sharing or the creators of sites like muxtape and mixwit.
+While it is possible to take comfort from the fact that attempts to stem the tide of progress always fail in the end, it is nevertheless frustrating to see the suffering of victims of this pernicious organisation in the meantime, whether those victims are single mothers sued for file-sharing or the creators of sites like muxtape and mixwit.

 Auction Approaching